phoenixframework/phoenix/README.md

 def sitemap(conn, _params) do
   conn
   |> put_resp_content_type("text/xml")
-  |> render "sitemap"
+  |> render(:sitemap)
 end
 ```

-Note that the layout and view templates would be chosen by matching content types, ie `application.[format].eex` would be used to render `show.[format].eex`.
+Note that using the atom form of the template name `:sitemap`, would render the template based on the response content type, ie `sitemap.[format].eex`.

 See [this file](https://github.com/elixir-lang/plug/blob/master/lib/plug/mime.types) for a list of supported mime types.